Aash90/RockPaperScissor/README.md

  SkyNet-X throws: Spock           Player-X throws: Scissor          -----> SkyNet-X Wins <-----
  ***********************************************************************************************
 ```
-As you can see the above match is won by _SkyNet-X_.
-Its the computer Name of the Game
+As you can see the above match is won by _SkyNet-X_(A computer opponent in the Game)

 - User can play multiple rounds to their wish.
 And see the overall score.
 For this user need to enter option **S** , Its for _Get Play Score_